VladaSkulska/TindogStartup/README.md

 # TindogStartup

 Website for startup.
-HTML and CSS
+HTML and CSS, Bootstrap